Discover the Coastal Treasure of GTM NERR

 Proceeds from parking passes help support the research, education, and stewardship of the Guana Tolomato Matanzas National Estuarine Research Reserve.
 When you purchase a parking pass, funds go toward local programs that help protect and preserve this place we love so much.

-Annual Parking Passes are available for $50 plus 6.5% sales tax and can be used for parking in the following areas:
+Annual Parking Passes are available for $50 plus tax and fees.
+Passes can be used for parking in the following areas:

 - Visitor Center